 Virtually all claims were reviewed and adjudicated by 2002.
 A total of Rs.
 1511.51 crores was paid from the settlement fund, according to a GOI Scheme (program), which established the categories of claims and amounts of compensation, and which was administered by the Bhopal Gas Victims Welfare Commissioner.
 UCC played no role in the distribution of settlement funds.

 The following year, various activist groups petitioned the Supreme Court, seeking disposal of the remaining balance of the settlement funds, which was approximately equal to the amount already paid.
 In July 2004, the Supreme Court directed the Welfare Commissioner to disburse the balance of Rs.
 1503.01 crores to the claimants who had already received compensation, thus doubling the amount of compensation per claimant.
-Subsequently, the Welfare Commissioner reported (see paragraph 22) that all claims had been adjudicated and that the claimants had been paid all amounts due to them under the Scheme and the directions of the Supreme Court.
+Subsequently, the Welfare Commissioner reported that all claims had been adjudicated and that the claimants had been paid all amounts due to them under the Scheme and the directions of the Supreme Court.
+Please click here for the full report and, more specifically, see page numbered 37, paragraph 22 for the claims statement.

 In 2006, activist groups sought to require the GOI to increase the settlement fund by five times, alleging that the Supreme Court substantially underestimated the number of victims of the disaster when it approved the settlement.
 The GOI said the allegations were unfounded and frivolous, and asked the Court to impose sanctions on the activist groups.
 In 2007, the Supreme Court denied the requested relief on the grounds urged by the GOI.